absolunet/swiv/wiki/gee/events/readme.md

 To trigger a Google Enhanced Ecommerce event, you may first instanciate the service after configurate your services and configuration.
 It is to note that this service is a singleton, so this method can be use as many times as wanted.

-When you have your service, you can trigger any event (Ecommerce Measurement) as described in [Google Enhanced Ecommerce documentation](https://developers.google.com/tag-manager/enhanced-ecommerce)
+When you have your service, you can trigger any event (Ecommerce Measurement) as described in <a href="https://developers.google.com/tag-manager/enhanced-ecommerce" target="_blank">Google Enhanced Ecommerce documentation</a>

 ```javascript
 // Get singleton